DucksWorth-Studios/Resistance/README.md

 ### How do I get set up? ###

-* Requires Visual Studio 2015 or later and XNA Game Studio 4.0
+* Requires Visual Studio 2017 and XNA Game Studio 4.0
 * 3DS Max 2016 or later is useful for generating FBX models and animations
 * An image editor (e.g. Gimp) is useful for producing textures with a transparent layer.
 Textures containing transparent pixels must be in PNG format.
-* [How to use XNA 4.0 with Visual Studio 2015] (https://github.com/Noxalus/Danmaku-no-Kyojin/wiki/How-to-use-XNA-4.0-with-Visual-Studio-2015)

 ### Who do I talk to? ###

-* John Loane or Niall McGuinness
+* Niall McGuinness